 Again, reading recent Expeditions pieces to get a feel for potential angles, structure, tone, and information that’s worked in the past goes a long way before you actually submit a query or put words on paper.
 FYI—the column is one of the most popular in the magazine, and the story lineup can stretch for 12 months or longer, so if you have a time-sensitive topic, know the final version might not reach readers hands for another year.

 The final piece in each issue is a break from the rest of the magazine’s where-to, how-to format and a chance for contributors to showcase their creative side.
-Each issue contains a 2,000 and 2,500-word essay that underscore someone’s connection to the sport.
+Each issue contains a 1,500-word essay that underscore someone’s connection to the sport.

 While there’s an infinite range of topics a writer can cover in a Waterlines piece, and an equally infinite ways to approach a topic, it’s likely one of the most difficult sections of the magazine to write for.
 There’s no need to submit photos (we typically pair a story with art), but the writing has to be high caliber.
 We’re looking for pieces that “show” rather than “tell,” and invoke reader’s imagination.